Newborn Screening

 • Blood Collection on Filter Paper:

 • Form 3491 is a FDA-licensed medical collection device.
 It consists of a form and an attached filter paper strip for collection of the specimen.
 A pre-addressed UPS envelope is available for hospitals.
-Form 3491 and the pre-addressed envelope can be ordered from: Laboratory Services and Supply, 1749 Clairmont Road, Decatur, GA 30033, phone: 404-327-7928.
-Store forms upright in a cool dry area.
-When submitting metabolic screens to the GPHL, use only the material supplied.
-The forms currently in use include a protective wrap-around cover for the filter paper, and do not require an individual envelope for each specimen card.
+Form 3491 and the pre-addressed envelope can be ordered from: Laboratory Services and Supply, 1749 Clairmont Road, Decatur, GA 30033, (phone: 404-327-7928).
+Store forms upright in a cool, dry area.
+When submitting to the GPHL, use only the material supplied.
+The forms currently in use include a protective wrap-around cover for the filter paper, and do not require individual envelopes.

-• Newborn Screening Dried Bloodspot Specimen (DBS) shall be completed 24 hours after birth, as follows:
+• Newborn Screening Dried Bloodspot Specimen (DBS) shall be collected at ≥24 to 48 of age, as follows:

-• All information requested on the NBS Card shall be legibly and accurately collected.
+• All information requested on the NBS card shall be legible and accurately completed.

-• Specimens of the baby's blood shall be collected and placed on the DBS in accordance with the current edition of the Georgia Newborn Screening Program Policy and Procedure Manual and allowed to dry for at least three hours.
+• Specimens of the infant's blood shall be collected and placed on the NBS card in accordance with the current edition of the Georgia Newborn Screening Program Policy and Procedure Manual and allowed to dry for at least three hours.

 Storage/Transport

-• Dried blood samples can be maintained at room temperature (15-30°C) in the envelopes during transit for no more than 24 hours of collection.
+• Dried blood samples can be maintained at room temperature (15-30 °C) in the envelopes during transit for no more than 24 hours following collection.

-• The NBS Card shall be sent within 24 hours to the Department's Public Health Laboratory, using a courier service that ensures next business day delivery and allows the tracking of the package.
-A copy of the completed NBS Card shall be maintained with the baby's clinical records.
+• The NBS card shall be sent within 24 hours to the GPHL using a courier service that ensures next business day delivery and allows tracking of the package.
+A copy of the completed NBS card shall be maintained with the infant's clinical records.

-• If an NBS Card does not reach the Public Health Laboratory within ten (10) days after the blood sample was drawn, the submitter shall repeat this process and submit a new Card for that baby.
+• If a NBS card does not reach the GPHL within ten (10) days of collection, the submitter shall repeat this process and submit a new card for that infant.

 Acceptable Specimen Type(s)